hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 Wait a couple of minutes for the install of the application dependencies to complete.

-Next, change directory to your new Angular application directory (eg. my-app) located in your home directory (eg. /home/joe):
+Next, change directory to your new Angular application directory (eg. my-app) - _this may be located in your home directory (eg. /home/joe):_

+Then start the application using `npm start` eg.

 ```
 cd my-app